lucasjli/react_basic/README.md

  *  HTML , Cascading Style Sheets (CSS), JavaScript
  *	Bootstrap for designing [Optional]
  *	jQuery [Optional]

-### Application Description
-You will work in group of 2-3.
-You are tasked with building a full-stack item management application.
-You will continue from Task 7 (your RESTful CRUD API backend) and now develop a complete front-end in React to interact with your backend via Axios.

 ###Core Functionalities:
 Each group member must contribute equally.
 The application must: